chenan02/saigo/getting-started.md

 # Exercises

-The exercises in this repo assume that the learner has traversed a basic [tutorial](http://www.tutorialspoint.com/go/index.htm) on Go.
+Most of the exercises assume that you have already traversed a basic tutorial on Go.
 If you find the first exercise overwhelming, you should probably try working through a tutorial and returning.

+If this is your first look at Go, then a great place to start is [An Introduction to Programming in Go](https://www.golang-book.com/books/intro).

+## Instructors

+Hopefully you will have instructors available to work with while learning.
+Never be afraid to ask instructors for help or clarification.
+There is no such thing as a _stupid_ question.

+## Comprehension Tasks (Important!)

+Some of the exercises include _Comprehension Tasks_ that require you to read and explain portions of Go code.
+To properly execute a comprehension-task you should deliver your explanation to an instructor.

+## Engineering Tasks

+Engineering tasks will ask you to write some code, usually an application of some sort.
+Be ready to demo your application when it it completed.
+Instructors want to see it in action!

 # Recommended Resources